-Cost Savings and Payback, Economic Impacts- 10 Points
+Cost Savings and Payback, Economic Impacts-10 Points

-- Describe the project's potential for cost savings to the community based on affected community population, building stock, and energy type usage and costs.
-Identify the immediate or future potential for stimulating local and/or state economy and workforce as a result of this project. - If you are conducting an audit or assessment under Activity 3, or have one previously completed and are proposing a building upgrade under Activity 3, please acknowledge that it will/has met the minimum requirements.
+Describe the project's potential for cost savings to the community based on affected community population, building stock, and energy type usage and costs.
+Identify the immediate or future potential for stimulating local and/or state economy and workforce as a result of this project.